 - If you do not know your traditional language, learn it right alongside your children.
 Make opportunities for you and your children to listen to it, speak it and write it.

 - Alternate reading and telling stories in your traditional language with stories in English.

-- Participate as a family in Aboriginal community celebrations, ceremonies and gatherings, and take part in traditional activities, such as fishing and gathering berries.
+- Participate as a family in Indigenous community celebrations, ceremonies and gatherings, and take part in traditional activities, such as fishing and gathering berries.

 One note of caution

-There are over 50 different Aboriginal cultural groups in Canada, and protocols for how to invite and work with Elders and use cultural resources may vary
+There are over 50 different Indigenous cultural groups in Canada, and protocols for how to invite and work with Elders and use cultural resources may vary

 – for example, some songs can only be used by a certain clan or family.